 6. Language in Belize is very interesting!

-While the official main language in Belize is English (therefore putting the country firmly in our list of places to visit for your first time in Latin America if you don’t speak Spanish), when you hear locals talking amongst themselves you’ll realise they tend to prefer creole/kriol, which is almost distinguishable as an English-speaker but takes some time getting used to.
+While the official main language in Belize is English, when you hear locals talking amongst themselves you’ll realise they tend to prefer creole/kriol, which is almost distinguishable as an English-speaker but takes some time getting used to.
 The vast majority of people also speak Spanish, so you’ll sometimes hear all 3 spoken interchangeably within the same conversation.

 You’ll notice as you travel in Belize that all tours, information and signage are in English, with the exception of a few billboards trying to appeal to a specific market segment.